prabs3257/odk-collect-extension/README.md

   the user's needs, such as changing the notification sound or adding custom text to the notification.

-## Integration

-TBA
+ODK Collect is a standalone Android application which can be communicated via intents and providers.
+ODK Collect Extension is a library which can be integrated into any existing Android application to embed ODK directly into them.

 ## Versions

 * Current version: TBA
     * Based on ODK Release: [v2022.4.4](https://github.com/getodk/collect/releases/tag/v2022.4.4)

+## Integration

+TBA

 ## Need

-1. *Integration* <br>
-   ODK Collect is a standalone Android app which can connect to a self hosted ODK Central instance.
+* **Integration** - ODK Collect is a standalone Android app which can connect to a self hosted ODK Central instance.
 For developers with existing Android applications ODK Collect exposes content providers and intents to open forms and collect data.
 This requires user's of the apps to download 2 different apps to use ODK.
 ODK Collect Extension makes it extremely easy to integrate ODK Collect's application inside existing Android apps via a single gradle dependency.

-2. *Customization* <br>
-   Embedding ODK Collect in their own application allows organizations to customize the app's user interface and functionality to better suit their specific needs.
+* **Customization** - Embedding ODK Collect in their own application allows organizations to customize the app's user interface and functionality to better suit their specific needs.
 They can also incorporate their own branding and design elements to maintain a consistent user experience across their entire suite of applications.

-3. *Integration with other systems* <br>
-   Organizations may need to integrate data collection with other systems or workflows, and embedding ODK Collect in their own application allows them to do this seamlessly.
+* **Integration with other systems** - Organizations may need to integrate data collection with other systems or workflows, and embedding ODK Collect in their own application allows them to do this seamlessly.
 By embedding the app, data can be automatically transferred to other systems or databases, reducing the need for manual data entry and minimizing errors.

-4. *User experience* <br>
-   Embedding ODK Collect in an existing application can improve the user experience, as users don't have to switch between different apps to collect and manage data.
+* **User experience** - Embedding ODK Collect in an existing application can improve the user experience, as users don't have to switch between different apps to collect and manage data.
 This can result in increased productivity and efficiency.

-5. *Access control and security* <br>
-   Embedding ODK Collect in their own application allows organizations to enforce strict access controls and security measures to protect sensitive data.
+* **Access control and security** - Embedding ODK Collect in their own application allows organizations to enforce strict access controls and security measures to protect sensitive data.
   They can also store data on their own servers or in their own cloud storage, giving them more control over how data is managed and secured.

-6. *Workflow management* <br>
-   By embedding ODK Collect in their own application, organizations can more easily manage and track data collection workflows.
+* **Workflow management** - By embedding ODK Collect in their own application, organizations can more easily manage and track data collection workflows.
 They can assign tasks to specific users or teams, monitor progress, and generate reports and analytics.

 ## Git